Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 Why do we need to monitor baby nonstop during labor induction?

-- We need to see your contraction pattern to titrate your Pitocin
+1. We need to see your contraction pattern to titrate your Pitocin

 4. Medical history and placing the IV (if you’re starting Pitocin right away)

 While your nurse is monitoring your baby, she will be going over a series of questions for our database.
-Just general stuff…prenatal care, what you want to do for pain, your medical history etc.
+Just general stuff…prenatal care, what you want to do for pain, your medical history, etc.

-5. Checking in with your provider, cervix and baby’s position
+5. Checking in with your provider

-Next, your provider will check your cervix, and determine which method of induction is appropriate for you.
+Next, your provider will check your cervix and determine which method of induction is appropriate for you.

-6. Inserting foley bulb or medication (if this is the plan)
+6. Inserting foley bulb or medication

 7. Starting Pitocin (more details below)